Andy started working at YPO in May 2018 after moving from a local authority, he is now the Category Manager for Social Care and Emergency Services.

 How did you get involved in procurement?

-It’s been a bit of journey and so this is very trimmed down version!
+It’s been a bit of journey for me, so this is very trimmed down version!

-Whilst the title of Category Manager is very procurement-based and probably a bit off-putting to some; ultimately it gives me the ability to research, explore and learn about the needs of the operational teams, commissioners and the market (whatever that is) and hopefully bringing them together.
+Whilst the title of Category Manager is very procurement-based and probably a bit off-putting to some; ultimately it gives me the ability to research, explore and learn about the needs of the operational teams, commissioners and the market and hopefully bring them together.

 What do you like to do in spare time?

-I live in Belper, Derbyshire and enjoy the small lively town and all it offers, such as real ale pubs, food and independent cinema.
-I try and run at least three times a week to offset my appetite for food and real ale and also go on long wanders at the weekend.
+I live in Belper, Derbyshire and enjoy the small lively town and all it offers, such as real ale pubs, food and the independent cinema.
 Three cats, a partner and teenage daughter also provide some entertainment.